 Aug.
 7, 2020: COVID-19 outbreak at Georgia summer camp infects 260

-Two hundred sixty campers and staffers test positive for COVID-19 at a youth sleepaway camp in Georgia, with 76% of those tested receiving positive results, a CDC report finds.
+A CDC report finds that two hundred sixty campers and staffers tested positive for COVID-19 at a youth sleepaway camp in Georgia, with 76% of those tested receiving positive results.

 Sept.
 22, 2020: US reaches 200,000 deaths